 [The vehicle selected to determine the UBEcertified shall be a vehicle that results in the highest UBE within the Part B family.]
 [At the request of the manufacturer with the approval of the responsible authority, another vehicle configuration can be selected to determine UBEcertified if the manufacture provides the appropriate technical justification showing that the difference between measured UBE and the expected highest UBE within the Part B family is negligible.]

-[The responsible authority may decide that the vehicle selected to determine the UBEcertified shall be a vehicle that results in the highest UBE among all the Part B families within a Part A family.]]
+[The contracting party/regional authority may decide that the vehicle selected to determine the UBEcertified shall be a vehicle that results in the highest UBE among all the Part B families within a Part A family.]]